-I've installed the required Perl modules, but the Server Readiness Tool tells me I haven'tOur handy Server Readiness Tool can be used prior to purchasing a self-hosted edition of our web based room booking and resource scheduling software to quickly assess whether or not your server is ready to run a self-hosted edition of our software.
+Why does the Server Readiness Tool tell me Perl modules are missing when I've already installed them?Our handy Server Readiness Tool can be downloaded and used prior to purchasing a self-hosted edition of our web based room booking and resource scheduling software to quickly assess whether or not your server is ready to run our software.

 As part of the checks the Server Readiness Tool performs, it will verify the existence of the Perl modules which MIDAS requires in order to function correctly.
 If any of these required modules are not found, the tool will inform you and provide guidance on how to install missing Perl modules.